huaminghuangtw/Today-I-Learned/posts/handling-case-sensitive-file-renames-in-git.md

 git push
 ```

-Git didn't detect any changes, even though I could clearly see the files had different extensions on my filesystem.
+Git didn’t detect any changes, even though I could clearly see the files had different extensions on my filesystem.

 # The Root Cause

 The issue stems from macOS having a **case-insensitive filesystem** while Git is **case-sensitive**.

-From the filesystem's point of view, `image.PNG` and `image.png` are the same file, but Git sees them as different files.
+From the filesystem’s point of view, `image.PNG` and `image.png` are the same file, but Git sees them as different files.

 This caused a mismatch where Git was still tracking the old uppercase extensions in its index, even though the filesystem only showed the lowercase files.

-As a result, Git doesn't realize the file has been renamed because the filesystem treats both names as identical.
+As a result, Git doesn’t realize the file has been renamed because the filesystem treats both names as identical.

 # The Solution: `git mv`

 The solution is to use `git mv` to explicitly tell Git about the change.
-The `git mv` command renames the file both in your filesystem and Git's index, so Git can track the rename as a single operation:
+The `git mv` command renames the file both in your filesystem and Git’s index, so Git can track the rename as a single operation:

 ```bash
 # Instead of manually renaming files, use git mv